Medical test in Dubai UAE

 - TB - Tuberculosis chest X-ray.
 If tested positive, person is held in isolation in a detention center for treatment then deported.
 Deportation still applies for pulmonary TB, but not for extra-pulmonary TB or pneumonia.
 Apparently.
 Only new visa applicants tested as of 19 August 2010 news.
 Visa renewal applicants no longer tested.

-- Pregnancy test for maids - rumoured, not confirmed Confirmed as of 19 August 2010 news (was already in the 2008 law change according to some reports).
+- Pregnancy test for maids, servants, nannies - rumoured, not confirmed Confirmed as of 19 August 2010 news (was already in the 2008 law change according to some reports).
 Sponsor given choice whether or not to continue with visa application if maid is pregnant.
 If an unmarried maid is discovered to be pregnant, she might be in trouble since courts use pregnancy as evidence of sex, and having sex with someone you are not married to is a crime in the UAE.
+Unknown how the courts treat someone who claims to be pregnant as a result of having had sex in another country.

-- Worker categories tested for Hep B at visa renewal time include barbers and hairdressers, beauty salon staff, food handling staff (presumably includes waiters and waitresses, cooks, chefs, and other kitchen staff, etc), health club staff, kindergarten supervisors, maids, nannies, nursery supervisors, and apparently something called "foot catering workers" (probably a typo for "food" in the 19 August 2010 WAM news release).
+- Worker categories tested for Hep B at visa renewal time include barbers and hairdressers, beauty salon staff, food handling staff (presumably includes waiters and waitresses, cooks, chefs, and other kitchen staff, etc, possibly supermarket and similar employees), health club staff, kindergarten supervisors, maids, nannies, nursery supervisors, and apparently something called "foot catering workers" (probably a typo for "food" in the 19 August 2010 WAM news release).

 UAE Medical Test changes 19 August 2010